qodeone/uikitty-site/docs/pages/installation.md

 # Installation

-<p class="uk-text-lead">Learn where to download and how to compile the UIkit sources.</p>
+<p class="uk-text-lead">Learn where to download and how to compile the UIkitty sources.</p>

 ## Download

 You have the following options to get UIkit:

 - Download the [latest release](https://github.com/uikit/uikit/releases/latest) with pre-built JavaScript and CSS.
 - Install with [Bower](https://bower.io) to get the pre-built JavaScript, CSS and the Less source files.
-This is recommended when using UIkit for a typical web project: ```bower install uikit#^3.0.0```
+This is recommended when using UIkitty for a typical web project: ```bower install uikit#^3.0.0```
 - Clone the repo to get all source files including build scripts: `git clone git://github.com/uikit/uikit.git`
 - Install with [Npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install uikit```

-The compiled files of all UIkit versions are also hosted on the Cloudflare content delivery network via [cdnjs.com](https://cdnjs.com/libraries/uikit).
+The compiled files of all UIkitty versions are also hosted on the Cloudflare content delivery network via [cdnjs.com](https://cdnjs.com/libraries/uikit).

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/uikit/[uikit-version]/css/uikit.min.css" />